Last updated: 2026-04-27

 For Connecticut carriers also writing Florida MA business, our Florida Medicare AEP page walks through the surge model.
 For NYC-headquartered carriers with branch operations in Hartford, see the New York insurance outsourcing page.

-Nearshore Caribbean rates supporting Hartford-area carriers in 2026 sit between $12 and $18 per hour for non-licensed work, all-inclusive.
-State-licensed seats with non-resident CT producer licenses run $16-22/hr.
-Connecticut onshore equivalents run $28-48/hr depending on function and seniority.
+Nearshore Caribbean rates supporting Hartford-area carriers in 2026 sit between $12 and $18 per hour for non-licensed servicing and intake (FNOL, claims status, billing, COI, renewal coordination), and $12-18 per hour for B2B SDR-style lead pre-qualification.
+CFG does not staff licensed CT producers; that capacity stays with your in-house team.
+Connecticut onshore CSR loaded equivalents run $25-45/hr depending on function and seniority based on industry benchmarks.

 | Function | CT Onshore | Nearshore (CFG) | Savings |